 Some people with food allergies will use an Allergy & Anaphylaxis Australia Chef Card to help them communicate their food allergies to food service staff.
 This card lists their food allergies and tells food service staff about reducing risk with careful food preparation.
-If someone tells you about their food allergy and presents a Chef Card to you, take their allergies seriously take their allergies seriously and return the card to the customer with their specially prepared meal.
+If someone tells you about their food allergy and presents a Chef Card to you, take their allergies seriously and return the card to the customer with their specially prepared meal.